SamLamElectrician/SamLamElectrician/README.md

 <h1 align="center">Hi, Sammy Lam 👋</h1>

 <p>I am located in Toronto, Ontario, Canada.
 I am a front end dev with a background in the blue collar field.
 I am currently a licensed electrician looking to make a jump into tech.
 My journey is a bit backwards where I started learning python to do leetcode questions because I thoroughly enjoy puzzles.
-I am now learning basic web dev such as html, css and js to get my first job.
-I also graduated from Juno College of technology to help further my learning on best code practices. </p>
+I am currently looking for my first professional opportunity. </p>

 <h3 align="center">Connect with me:</h3>
 <p align="center">